rpm-software-management/dnf5/doc/commands/remove.8.rst

 If you want to keep the dependencies that were installed together with the given package, set the ``clean_requirements_on_remove`` configuration option to ``False``.

+When the ``--oldinstallonly`` option is used, the command removes old installonly packages (e.g. kernels) that exceed the configured ``installonly_limit``.
+The currently running kernel is never removed.
+If package specs are provided, only matching installonly packages are considered for removal.

 Options
 =======